Red-hot Altuve stays in moment ahead of ALCS

-HOUSTON -- Jose Altuve hit .346 to win the American League batting title for the second straight year before batting .533 in the ALDS to help the Houston Astros eliminate the Boston Red Sox.
+HOUSTON -- Jose Altuve hit .346 to win the American League batting title for the second straight year before batting .533 in the AL Division Series to help the Houston Astros eliminate the Boston Red Sox.

-As Houston prepares for its first league championship series since 2005, Altuve's teammates and coaches say what's better than his gaudy numbers is his approach: No matter how great his stats are, he always believes he can do better.
+As Houston prepares for its first league championship series since 2005, teammates and coaches say what's better than Altuve's gaudy numbers is his approach: No matter how great his stats are, he always believes he can do better.

-Altuve isn't sure why he's always had that mindset.
+Altuve isn't sure why he has always had that mindset.
 It could stem from years ago when many doubted that someone who is only 5-foot-6 could make it in the majors.
 But he won't admit that now.

-Altuve is one of the longest-tenured players on this team and among a handful who were around for the really bleak times when the Astros lost 100 or more games in three straight seasons from 2011-13.
+Altuve is one of the longest-tenured players on this team and among a handful who were around for the really bleak times when the Astros lost 100 or more games in three straight seasons from 2011 to 2013.
 He was a major reason the Astros returned to the postseason after a 10-year absence in 2015.
-But he didn't have a great performance in those playoffs when he batted just .154 without an extra-base hit as Houston was eliminated by eventual champion Kansas City in the ALDS.
+But he didn't have a great performance in those playoffs, when he batted just .154 without an extra-base hit as Houston was eliminated by eventual champion Kansas City in the ALDS.

-Things have been much different this time around with Altuve carrying his big hitting in the regular season into the playoffs with eight hits in the ALDS .
+Things have been much different this time around, with Altuve carrying his big hitting from the regular season into the playoffs with eight hits in the ALDS.
 He starred in Houston's Game 1 win over Boston when he became just the 10th player in major league history and first since 2012 to hit three homers in a playoff game.
 Babe Ruth did it twice.
-It was that game that helped give him a whopping 1.765 on base-plus- slugging percentage this postseason.
+It was that game that helped give Altuve a whopping 1.765 on base-plus-slugging percentage this postseason.

-But the All-Star second baseman insists that he isn't thinking about any of the numbers that he's put up so far as Houston prepares for the ALCS, against either Cleveland or the New York Yankees.
+But the All-Star second baseman insists that he isn't thinking about the numbers he has put up so far as Houston prepares for the ALCS, against either Cleveland or the New York Yankees.

 The 27-year-old is a front-runner to win MVP after finishing third last season.
 He topped the majors in hitting this year, has won the AL batting crown in three of the last four seasons, and has had four straight 200-hit seasons to lead the AL in each of those years.